BodePlotter/BodePlotter/README.md

          ```powershell
          explorer $env:TEMP
          ```
-     - There is a known issue ([Bug #55 with briefcase-windows-VisualStudio-template](https://github.com/beeware/briefcase-windows-VisualStudio-template/issues/55)) where Matplotlib fails due to I/O handling problems.
-This arises because the Briefcase logging wrapper does not support managing multiple instances spawned by Matplotlib.
-(Note: Using Matplotlib within threads makes DearPyGui unstable; therefore, a new process per Matplotlib window is used instead.)
+     - Using Matplotlib within threads makes DearPyGui unstable; therefore, a new process per Matplotlib window is used instead.
-     - **Workaround:**
+       - **Current Implementation:**
-       - Using the `console_app` flag in `pyproject.toml` to open a blank console appears to disable logging, which mitigates these issues.
-An advantage of the console is that you can press CTRL+C to close all Bode-Plots windows.
+         - Using the `console_app` flag in `pyproject.toml` to open a blank console.
+The advantage of the console is that you can press CTRL+C to close all Bode-Plots windows.
          - It is recommended to stop active measurements or playback before proceeding, allowing port connections to close gracefully without generating crash dumps.
          - If you would like to hide the console, consider creating a `bode-plots.vbs` script.
 If you encounter issues with invalid characters, open the file in Notepad++, select **Encoding → Convert to ANSI**, and then save the file.
 For example:
            ```cmd
            Set WshShell = CreateObject("WScript.Shell")
            WshShell.Run "cmd /c bodeplots.exe", 0, True
            Set WshShell = Nothing
            ```
          - Without the `console_app` flag—allowing for multiple concurrent Matplotlib instances—you can start the application using the following commands:
            ```powershell
            cd C:\BodePlotter-ScopeFFT
            .\bodeplotter\Scripts\activate
            briefcase.exe -v
            cd "$HOME\AppData\Local\Programs\Bode Plotter\Bode-Plots"
            .\Bode-Plots.exe
            ```

 ---